sifat120/MicroManager/README.md

 # MicroManager
- An app that manages your assignments, creates schedules and keeps track of your assingments for you
+ An app that manages your assignments, creates schedules and keeps track of these assignments for you